Re1nGer/AsnParser/README.md

 ## Description

 Service that parses and loads data from file with specified file path monitored (as was specified in the task description)

+SQL Dump provided for creating tables in PostgreSQL, however the names of the tables should be changed to be Upper Cases in order to fully test the service